 For patients where convenience is important and whose prescriptions fall within an acceptable range, we will consider performing both eyes at the same time.
 (Back to top)

-A: Dr. Ken Moadel is a specialist in LASIK surgery for over 20 years with an international reputation of excellence.
-He has performed over 100,000 procedures.
-Patients have traveled from Europe, South America and as far as Japan just for his expert care and extensive experience.
-Dr. Moadel’s reputation is that of conservatism and risk avoidance.
-Accordingly a high percentage of patients are found not suitable candidates.
-Often a patient will say, “You rejected three of my co-workers, so I know you are a good Doctor.”
-Accordingly our practice and patients experience high satisfaction and excellent results.
+A: Dr. Ken Moadel has been specializing in LASIK surgery for over 20 years and has performed over 100,000 procedures.
+Patients have traveled from Europe, South America and as far as Japan just for his expert care and experience.
+Dr. Moadel is committed to providing quality patient care and accordingly, a high percentage of patients are found not suitable candidates.
 (Back to top)

 A: Patients can usually return to work within a day or two.
 Typically they will need to be seen the day following the procedure, followed by visits at one week, one month, three months, and six months after vision correction.
 Most patients prefer to have their first eye performed on a Friday so that they can have the weekend to relax.
 (Back to top)